How to replace your SIM Card with a Micro SIM or Nano SIM Card

 |SIM Type||Length (mm)||Width (mm)||Height (mm)|

-Once you’ve received an adapter, do be careful.
-You shouldn’t insert the adapter into a phone unless there is a SIM card placed within it.
-An adapter inserted without a SIM card could cause damage to your phone when it is finally removed.
+Once you’ve received an adapter, do please take additional care.
+For instance, you shouldn’t place the adapter in a smartphone unless a SIM card has first been placed in the adapter.
+This is because an inserted adapter without a SIM card inside could cause damage to your handset (e.g. breaking the SIM card reader pins).

 Finally, you should also be warned that certain handsets are incompatible with SIM card adapters.
 You should exercise caution particularly on devices that have a push-in SIM card slot (the delicate metal pins that connect to the SIM card can easily be damaged through the use of an adapter).
 The All About Symbian website has a great report on the different types of SIM card slots and the potential damage from adapters.

 If you’re not sure which size of SIM card your handset requires, please see our list of smartphones and the required SIM card for each one.
 For customers who are outside the minimum term of their contract, we recommend switching to a new SIM-only deal.